nevsci/nevsci.github.io/_posts/2026-09-04-RYBA_introduction.md

 author: Tomáš
 ---

+*If you want to go straight to the example of RYBA's functionality, there is a [**post input generation**](https://nevesely.science/2026-09-09-RYBA_inputs) where different options and available features for smooth and reliable calculation preparations are considered.
+On the other hand, if your calculations are done already, RYBA offers an expanding suite of options to process the output files and you can [**read all about them here.**](https://nevesely.science/2026-09-09-RYBA_outputs/).*

 Computational chemistry has no shortage of powerful software.
 It does, however, have a shortage of interfaces that make routine work less tedious without hiding what is actually being calculated.
 RYBA began as my attempt to build a clearer input generator for the ORCA quantum-chemistry package.
 It has since grown into a standalone workspace for preparing calculations, inspecting their results and turning them into useful figures.

 The current version, RYBA 1.15.2, still runs locally as a single HTML file.
 It requires no installation or internet connection, and molecular coordinates do not leave the computer.